SpencerClarke/C-things/README.md

 <p>This folder is going to have data structures that I write when I am bored.
 For now it contains the following things
 <ol>
     <li>A binary search tree with implementations to insert values, check if values exist, and remove values <a href="Datastructs/BST"> here</a></li>
-    <li>A linked list that gets stored in shared memory in UNIX. and can be used across multiple processes with implementations to push, pop, get values at indices, and destroy the list.
-The sample program also logs any shared memory ID's that were used.<a href="Datastructs/SharedLinkedLists"> here</a></li>
+    <li>A linked list that gets stored in shared memory in UNIX, and can be used across multiple processes, with implementations to push, pop, get values at indices, and destroy the list. <a href="Datastructs/SharedLinkedLists"> here</a></li>
 </ol>
 </p>